-Figure XX

 Discussion

 The study offers mixed support for the proposed hypotheses.
 While the study does not provide support for H1, it does provide support for H2.
 This implies that aligning customer service representative personality to the high-end personality of Luxe does not in itself have a positive effect on customers’ intentions to repurchase from Luxe (as proposed in H1).
 However, the study shows that service employee brand alignment matters when the firm is responsible for a service failure.
 Specifically, employee alignment with the Luxe brand does not have a significant effect on customer purchase intentions when a service failure is the customer’s fault, but it does affect future purchase intentions when the service failure is the firm’s fault (consistent with H2).

 Mean future purchase intention levels are the same when a service failure is the customer’s fault (regardless of brand alignment status) and also when the service failure is the firm’s fault and the employee that is aligned with the brand.
 However, repurchase intentions are significantly lower when the service failure is the firm’s fault and the employee is unaligned with the brand they are representing.